JoerdonFryeman/Matrix/README.md

 With true or false you may enable and disable some kinds of symbols.

 The default settings can be restored by deleting the matrix_config.json file and restarting the program.

+## License

+This project is being developed under the MIT license.

 ### Support with Bitcoin

 bc1qewfgtrrg2gqgtvzl5d2pr9pte685pp5n3g6scy